HououKyou/future-gadget-laboratory/README.md

-# Welcome to the Lab of Okabe Rintarou! 🚀🔬
+# Welcome to the Future Gadget Laboratory! 🚀🔬

 **Tagline:** "I AM MAD SCIENTIST, SO COOL!
 SONUVABITCH!"